burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. If the final type is shorter than the original and both types are unsigned, the conversion can be performed by discarding the appropriate number of most significant bits.
 The rule is also applicable to integer types in 2-s complement notation.

-5. When converting from float values to int, the final value should be equal to the initial value if possible.
+5. When converting from float values to `int`, the final value should be equal to the initial value if possible.
 The nonzero fractional part is discarded.
 (The result is **undefined** if the value cannot even be approximated)

 6. In C, conversion to floating-point types is possible only from arithmetic types.
 During converting from double to float, the final value must equal one of the two values closest to the original value.